giellalt/giellalt.github.io/infra/infraremake/NewInfraMaintenance.md

 steps to go through:

 1. edit `am-shared/dictionary-incluce.am` - the following steps will tell the system **how** to build the fst:
-	1. add a new target `analyser-dict-gt-desc.tmp.hfst`
-		2.  it is important that
-   the target is named `*.tmp.*` to allow local overrides.
+   1. add a new target `analyser-dict-gt-desc.tmp.hfst` 2. it is important that the target is named `*.tmp.*` to allow local overrides.
-	1. write the build instructions for the *language neutral parts* of the build
+   1. write the build instructions for the _language neutral parts_ of the build
    1. if language specific additions, changes or filters are required, these should be added to a separate `*.tmp.hfst -> *.hfst` target in the local Makefile.am (if no such changes are needed, `*.tmp.hfst` will just be copied to `*.hfst`).
    1. ensure that all filters required are actually built in the `filters/` dir, and add dependencies to them all (such that the build will break properly if a filter is not available, and all required filters are rebuilt if needed).
 1. edit `src/Makefile.am` - the following steps will tell the system **when** to build the fst target:
    1. to tell the build system that we want a target to be built, it must be added to the variable `GT_ANALYSERS_HFST` (for hfst transducers).
    1. ... but since we only want this transducer to be built when the user has explicitly requested dictionary fst's, we need to wrap that variable assignment within a conditional: \\ find the text `if WANT_DICTIONARIES` and within that `if` block, write the following:\\
       `GT_ANALYSERS_HFST+=analyser-dict-gt-desc.hfst`\\
       (the `+=` part will add the new fst to the list of fst's already assigned to the variable)
    1. if you need to make use of a new conditional, that requires some `M4` work and will be covered in a separate tutorial
 1. test - remember to `./configure` with the proper option
 1. if everything works as it should, copy to the `und` template, add a note in `und.timestamp`, and commit
 1. to populate all languages with the new feature, run `$GTHOME/langs/update-all-from-core.sh -t und`
 1. check that the new (and old) build(s) work(s) in a couple of languages - if everything is ok, commit all languages at once (but only the changes belonging to the new feature - it is best to merge with a clean version of the `langs/` dir)

 # Task - add a new template

 Task: add **plx** and **Hunspell** conversion to the new infra, but only for a limited set of languages (sma, smj, later sme).

 Steps:

 1. create a new template, and populate it
 1. add template timestamp to the relevant languages
 1. add a plx option to the automake and autoconf files